Secret Sneaky Ways To Save Money As A Wedding Guest

 A couple of years back, I flew to Paris for the wedding of a dear friend.
 I spent untold amounts on plane tickets, staying in a little boutique hotel in the Marais, and all the obligatory gallivanting, eating, and drinking this type of trip inspires.
 We danced until 7 a.m. and watched the sun rise over the Seine.
 Emotionally, it was extremely worth it; financially, not so much.
 A freelancer at the time, I came home to a bright-red negative number in my bank account and immediately started hustling for gigs, any gigs.

 Why am I telling this story?
 Because I’ve since learned that weddings — even ones where you have to fly to Paris — don’t have to be a financial burden on the guest.
-There’s an oft-cited survey from The Knot that found guests spending an average of $118 on a gift, $321 on travel, $322 on accommodations, and $81 on attire, with a grand total of over $800 spent per guest on each occasion.
-If you analyze these costs, you'll find many avoidable expenses.
+There’s an oft-cited survey from The Knot that found guests spending an average of £90 on a gift, £247 on travel, £248 on accommodation, and £62 on attire, with a grand total of over £685 spent per guest on each occasion.
+If you analyse these costs, you'll find many avoidable expenses.

 The number-one overarching rule to remember is that you can say "no," says Meg Keene, founder of A Practical Wedding and author of two wedding-planning books.